wmbm/tortuosity_toolbox/README.md

 ![Tool](./Tortuosity%20Paper%20Images/Figure_4.jpg)

-For an overview of the toolbox, you can view the walthough mp4 video.
+For an overview of the toolbox, you can view the [walthough mp4 video](https://github.com/wmbm/tortuosity_toolbox/blob/master/Tortuosity_toolbox_walkthrough.mp4).

+## Credits

+The toolbox was developed in collaboration with CRIC at Bristol University under the supervision of Dr. Emma Hart.